rgglez/nagios-check-ssl-expiration/README.md

 ### Command line parameters

-* `--host` or `-H` specifies the URL to check.
+* `--host` or `-H` string value which specifies the URL to check.
 Example of valid values are: https://www.example.com, example.com or www.example.com/index.html.
+* `--port` or `-P` int value which specifies the TCP port to use.
+Default value: 443.
-* `--warn` or `-w` specifies the limit of days to issue a normal warning.
+* `--warn` or `-w` int value which specifies the limit of days to issue a normal warning.
 Default value: 15 days.
-* `--crit` or `-c` specifies the limit of days to issue a critical warning.
+* `--crit` or `-c` int value which specifies the limit of days to issue a critical warning.
 Default value: 7 days.
 * `--help` or `-h` shows the help.
 * `--version` or `-v` shows the version of the program.